-“PAVC provided us with a productive networking environment, at the same time that offered full learning of the innovational trends in the market such as robotics, data integration, automated crop consulting, and much more” – said van der Velden.
+“PAVC provided us with a productive networking environment, at the same time that offered full learning of the innovational trends in the market such as robotics, data integration, automated crop consulting, and much more” – van der Velden, Sales Director at Sensoterra.

 The VISION Conference, now in its third year, is a North American event designed to bring together the largest global leadership in precision agriculture and establish a clear-eyed look at the changes that are likely to remodel their businesses in the next 3-5 years.
 Their objective is to activate this 3-5 year window to help improve the future of today’s agribusinesses.